cmsj/cmsj.net/content/2025-05-23-swift6-finder-action.md

 date: 2025-05-23

-NOTE: Some concern has been raised that this approach may be prone to deadlocks.
-Proceed with caution.

 Swift 6 is great, but the strict concurrency checking can make interactions with older Apple APIs be... not fun.

 Furthermore, older Apple APIs can be less aware of `async` Swift features, such as `actor`s.
 I recently ran into both of these while adding a Finder "action extension" to an app I'm working on, where the code that does the "action" (extracting a compressed archive) is in an `actor`.

-Apple provides [sample code](https://developer.apple.com/documentation/appkit/add-functionality-to-finder-with-action-extensions) for this, but it assumes the actual work to be done, is synchronous.
+Apple provides [sample code](https://developer.apple.com/documentation/appkit/add-functionality-to-finder-with-action-extensions) for writing an extension, but it assumes the actual work to be done, is synchronous.
 Since there wasn't a ton of relevant info online already, I figured I'd blog about it in the hopes that it can save some time for the next person who needs to do this.

 After some head scratching I was able to take Apple’s sample code and make it work with an actor.